Ahnd6474/GPU/README.md

 - dispatch, synchronization, and transfer costs
 - graph shape, not just vendor or backend name

-That lets the runtime ask more useful questions:
+That lets the runtime ask more specific questions:

 - should a latency-sensitive decode stage stay on the host?
 - is unified memory worth preferring for this workload?